1.4 GW: Battery storage at former Grohnde nuclear power plant

 Key Takeaways

-• TenneT is re-stringing existing 380 kV lines with high-temp aluminum-steel cables rated to 150C, boosting capacity up to 50% without new towers.
+• TenneT upgrading existing 380 kV lines via re-stringing with high-temp aluminum-steel cables rated to 150C, boosting capacity up to 50% with same diameter.

 Hacker News Comment Review